alfianElsa14/hello-pas/readme.md

 ```
 {
   "message": "Token is invalid"
 }
 ```

+_Response (400 - Validation Error)_

 ```
 {
   "status": "Validation Failed",
   "message": "\"comment\" is not allowed to be empty"
 }
 ```